objectlab/ObjectlabPartyVisualization/leaderboard/README.md

 ```

-Then we bind existing DOM elements to the newly loaded data.
+In order to update players who are allready displayed on the screen, instead of simply re-drawing the bar chart, we bind existing DOM elements to the newly loaded data.

 ```javascript